openmainframeproject/artwork/examples/other.md

 ## Zowe Conformant Logos

-The Zowe Conformant marks are only available for use with [conformant](https://www.openmainframeproject.org/projects/zowe/conformance) implementations and must comply with the [brand guidelines](https://www.openmainframeproject.org/projects/zowe/conformance/branding-guide).
+The Zowe Conformant marks are only available for use with [Zowe Conformant](https://www.openmainframeproject.org/projects/zowe/conformance) implementations and must comply with the [Zowe Conformant Brand Guidelines](https://www.openmainframeproject.org/projects/zowe/conformance/branding-guide).

 <table>
     <tr>